nanahou/LPS_extraction/README.md

 ### Requirements

-The model is implemented in Tensorflow and Keras and uses several additional libraries.
+The model is implemented in PyTorch and uses several additional libraries.
 Specifically, we used:

 * `pytorch==1.0`
 * `python==3.6.8`